CinderedAbyss/OSWME-Wallpaper-Collection/README.md

 If the owner of these images or the devs of Oneshot don't like this being up, let me know so I can take it down.

+I created this repo to change a single file.
+Have fun.

 ## Wallpaper Credits (Taken from credits.txt in OSWME)
 ____________________________________________________
 ### *Marina "Sylladexter" K*